oudeismetis/oudeis/content/blog/2020/gaming-with-4-year-old.md

 I'm very excited for "Baba Is You", but I want to wait for her reading skills to improve a little.
 ![Baba gameplay](/img/2020/games/baba_is_you.gif)

-"Baba is you" is a great word play where how you order words changes the world
+"Baba is you" is a great word play game where word order changes the world and gameplay.

 In a few years I'll put "Assassin's Creed Odyssey" in front of her.